MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-activities.md

 For information about how filters work, see [Filters](api-introduction.md#filters).

-The following is a list of supported filters:
+The following table describes the supported filters:

 | Filter | Type | Operators | Description |
 | --- | --- | --- | --- |